Label Noise Robustness of Conformal Prediction: Conformal Prediction Under Label Noise

 \subsubsection{Regression}

 In this section, we analyze a regression task where the labels are continuous-valued and the corruption function is additive:

 for some independent noise sample $Z$.

 We first analyze the setting where the noise $Z$ is symmetric around 0 and the density of $Y\mid X$ is symmetric unimodal.
-We also assume that the estimated prediction interval contains the true median of $\tilY\mid X = x$, which is an extremely weak assumption about the fitted model.
-The following proposition states that such an interval achieves a conservative coverage rate over the clean labels. \begin{prop} Let $\Chatnoisy(\Xtest)$ be a prediction interval constructed according to Recipe~\ref{recipe} with the corruption function $g^{\rm add}$.
+We also assume that the estimated prediction interval contains the true median of $\tilY\mid X = x$, which is a very weak assumption about the fitted model.
+The following proposition states that such an interval achieves a conservative coverage rate over the clean labels. \begin{prop} Assume a symmetric unimodal distribution of $Y\mid X$ and an independent additive noise that is symmetric around zero.
+Let $\Chatnoisy(\Xtest)$ be a prediction interval constructed according to Recipe~\ref{recipe} with the corruption function $g^{\rm add}$.
 Further, suppose that $\Chatnoisy(x)$ contains the true median of $\tilY\mid X = x$ for all $x\in\mathcal{X}$.
 Then

+\end{prop} Importantly, the corruption function may depend on the feature vector, as stated next. \begin{remark}[Corruptions dependent on X] Proposition~\ref{prop:regression_valid_miscoverage} holds even if the noise $Z$ depends on $X$. \end{remark} Furthermore, Proposition~\ref{prop:regression_valid_miscoverage} applies for any non-conformity score function, specifically for two popular scores we focus on.
+The CQR score, developed by~\cite{romano2019conformalized}, measures the distance of an estimated interval's endpoints from the corresponding label $y$, formally defined as: